WHAT IS SELF-ASSESSMENT?

 HOW IS SELF-ASSESSMENT DIFFERENT FROM THE TRADITIONAL ASSESSMENT?

-With self-assessment, when the taxpayer furnishes their own assessment and submit same to the ERS, that submitted income tax return is deemed to be an assessment by the Commissioner General.
-Hence, any taxable income that is declared by the taxpayer and any tax payable as indicated in the return submitted is considered due and payable.
-Therefore, NO notice of assessment confirming tax due will be sent to the taxpayer under self-assessment.
+This mechanism provides for taxpayers to furnish their own assessment and submit same to the SRA.
+The submitted income tax return is then deemed to be an assessment by the Commissioner General; that is, any taxable income so declared by the taxpayer and any tax payable being the respective amounts shown in the return that is submitted by the taxpayer.

-Meanwhile the traditional method of assessment required the taxpayer to submit returns and await a notice of assessment from the Commissioner General informing the taxpayer of their tax liability.
+The traditional method of assessment requires a taxpayer to submit returns and in the process await a notice of assessment from the Commissioner General, informing the taxpayer of their tax liability.